Windyle/Trello-Due-Today/README.md

 ## Notes

-Some offices have a particular SSL protection, the following line on top of both index.ts and listid.ts can be uncommented if you want to bypass that protection:
+Some workplaces have a particular SSL protection, the following line on top of both index.ts and listid.ts can be uncommented if you want to bypass that protection:

 `// process.env["NODE_TLS_REJECT_UNAUTHORIZED"] = '0';`